 If you drive in Colorado with a high blood alcohol concentration (BAC) or are a repeat drunk driving offender, the Colorado DMV will designate you a persistent drunk driver (“PDD”) and take away your right to drive.

-Before your driving privilege will be restored, you will need to:
+Before your driving privilege will be restored under Colorado law, you will need to:

-- complete a level II alcohol and drug education and treatment program,1
+- complete a level II alcohol education and treatment program,1

 - provide proof of financial responsibility (so-called “SR-22 insurance coverage”) for at least two years.3